AdityaThakre/M1_MiniVotingSystem/1_Requirements/README.md

 ## Strengths
 - Reduce cost of voting
 - Online voting reduces queue during voters registration and voting
-- Relays messages associated to election fast
+- Sends messages associated to election fast

 ## Weakness
-- Technology acceptance
+- Lack of trust in technology
 - Poor infrastructure
-- Behavioral change

 ## Opportunities
-- Install a process to enable people with disabilities to vote by themselves easily
+- It can be implemented on wide range of population

 ## Threats
 - Increases cyber security risks